SwethaSenthilkumar30/Women-Hackathon/README.md

-A Women Hackathon is a collaborative event—typically lasting from a day to several days—where women (often including gender minorities) come together to build innovative tech solutions, develop software, learn new skills, and network with peers and mentors in a supportive, inclusive environment.
 🚗 Smart Parking System 🚦
-This project is a Smart Parking System designed to streamline the parking process using modern technologies such as IoT sensors, real-time monitoring, and mobile/web interfaces.
-It aims to reduce traffic congestion, save time, and improve the overall parking experience in urban areas
+A project developed during a Women Hackathon, the Smart Parking System is an innovative solution aimed at streamlining the urban parking experience using modern technologies like IoT sensors, real-time data, and web/mobile platforms.
+It promotes efficient space utilization, reduces traffic congestion, and delivers a seamless user experience.

+📌 Table of Contents
+About the Hackathon

+Overview

+Features

+Tech Stack

+How It Works

+Installation

+Demo

+Goals

+Future Scope

+Contributors

+License

+👩‍💻 About the Hackathon
+This project was created during a Women Hackathon — a collaborative and inclusive tech event focused on empowering women and gender minorities in the field of technology.
+Participants worked together to build impactful solutions, share knowledge, and learn from mentors.

+📖 Overview
+The Smart Parking System aims to simplify the parking process in urban areas by offering a digital platform for tracking and managing parking spaces.
+It combines IoT, real-time monitoring, and user-friendly interfaces to optimize parking availability and enhance user convenience.

-🛠️ Key Features:
+🛠️ Features
-*🔍 Real-time Availability Tracking – Detects and displays vacant and occupied parking spots.
+🔍 Real-time Availability Tracking
+Detects and displays vacant and occupied parking spots using IoT sensors.

-*📱 Mobile/Web App Interface – Allows users to view available spaces, navigate, and book in advance.
+📱 Mobile/Web App Interface
+Users can view available spaces, navigate, and book in advance.

-*💳 Digital Payment Integration – Enables seamless and contactless payments.
+💳 Digital Payment Integration
+Supports seamless, contactless payment via integrated gateways.

+🧠 Admin Dashboard
-*🧠 Admin Dashboard – Monitors usage, generates reports, and manages the system.
+Monitors usage analytics, generates reports, and manages system settings.

-*📸 ANPR (License Plate Recognition) – Optional module for automated entry/exit tracking.
-🎯 Goals
-*Minimize time spent searching for parking
-*Reduce traffic congestion and fuel consumption *Provide a digital, seamless parking experience
+📸 ANPR (Automatic Number Plate Recognition) (Optional) Facilitates automatic entry/exit tracking with license plate recognition.

+🧰 Tech Stack
+Frontend: HTML, CSS, JavaScript (React / Vue / any used framework)

+Backend: Python (Flask / Django) or Node.js

+Database: MySQL / Firebase / MongoDB

+IoT Hardware: Arduino / Raspberry Pi, IR Sensors

+APIs & Tools: Payment Gateway API, Google Maps API, ANPR Modules